simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 `username_regex`
 :   (Optional) A regular expression that the username must match.
 Useful if the type of the username column in the database isn't a string (eg. an integer), or if the format is well known (eg. email address, single word with no spaces, etc) to avoid going to the database for a query that will never result in successful authentication.

+`passwordhashcolumn`
+:    (Optional) Only When using the sqlauth:PasswordVerify module.
+This is the name of the column that contains the hashed password.
+The default is to look for a column 'passwordhash' in the database.

 Writing a Query / Queries
 -------------------------